github/training-kit/paths/merge-conflict/01-normal-merge.md

 sidebar:
   nav: "merge-conflicts"
 main-content: |
   Before we delve into the world of merge conflicts, we should discuss what a merge is normally doing.
-Let's say you take some commits from `new-feature` branch and merge them into `master`.
-Simply, you're applying the commits that you made on the `new-feature` branch to the `master` branch.
+Let's say you take some commits from the `new-feature` branch and merge them into `master`.
+The merge process applies the commits that you made on the `new-feature` branch to the `master` branch.

   ![example of new-feature merging into master](../../images/master-new-feature-merge.png)